perl6/perl6-pod-to-bigpage/README.md

 * `--source-path`

-  Where to look for files ending in .pod6.
+  Where to look for files ending in `.pod6`.

 * `--exclude`

-  Comma separated list of strings files or paths shall not end with.
+  Comma separated list of strings the processed files or paths shall not end with.

 * `--no-cache`

-  Don't use precompilation to cache pod6 files.
+  Don't use precompilation to cache `pod6` files.

 * `--threads`

   Number of threads to use.
-Defaults to environment variable THREADS or 1.
+Defaults to environment variable `THREADS` or 1.

 * `--precomp-path`

-  Where to put precompiled pod6 files.
-Defaults to environment variable TEMP or TMP or /tmp.
+  Where to put precompiled `pod6` files.
+Defaults to environment variable `TEMP`, `TMP` or `/tmp`.

-# Testing
+## Testing

 To enable network tests to be run, set `ONLINE_TESTING` environment variable to a true value.